tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 <br/>

 ### Conclusion:
-Use `shader_feature`, use the Resources folder, or a shader preload collection, and multi-compile sparingly.
+Use `shader_feature`, use the Resources folder or a Shader Preload Collection, and only use `multi_compile` sparingly.

 ***Note:** Protip: "[ShaderVariantCollection](https://docs.unity3d.com/ScriptReference/ShaderVariantCollection.html) records which shader variants are actually used in each shader."*